lvanness7690/Project-2/README.md

 # Project Description

-This purpose of this project was to collaborate with a group of developers to create an application with the following criterias:
+This purpose of this project was to collaborate with a group of developers to create a full stack interactive application with the following criterias:

 ```
 1. Use Node.js and Express.js to create a RESTful API.